September 9, 2020 | 5 min read

 Make a promise to yourself to make this one of the most productive periods of time in your life.
 We can all agree that in pre-quarantine life, coming home to some free time was something we looked forward to, so use it wisely.

 No doubt, the lure of Netflix, HBO, Disney+ and Hulu are powerful.
-And it is easy to fall prey to the the habit of wasting your time with distractions to kill time and binge-watching television.
-So, avoid making this "dead time" and turn take this opportunity to invest in yourself, in your family, in your business, and in your own interests and make the most of it.
+And it is easy to fall prey to the habit of wasting your time with distractions to kill time and binge-watching television.
+So, avoid making this “dead time” and take this opportunity to invest in yourself, in your family, in your business, and in your own interests and make the most of it.

 This will be a change for everyone, as the restrictions of social distancing aren’t going anywhere, nor is life returning to complete normality anytime soon.
 Accept the new norm and use this time to the best of your abilities.
 COVID-19 has changed our world as we once knew it, and while it has come with heartbreak and turmoil, it has also given us the chance to change what we want and take control of what we desire.